tenzir/tenzir/web/docs/use-vast/ingest/README.md

 ## Write a schema manually

-When VAST does not ship with a [schema][schemas] for your data out of the box, or the inference is not good enough for your use case regarding type semantics or performance, you can write easily yourself.
+When VAST does not ship with a [module][modules] for your data out of the box, or the inference is not good enough for your use case regarding type semantics or performance, you can write easily yourself.

-A schema is a record [type][types] with a name so that VAST can represent it as a table internally.
+A schema is a record type with a name so that VAST can represent it as a table internally.
 You would write a schema manually or extend an existing schema if your goal is tuning type semantics and performance.
 For example, if you have a field of type `string` that only holds IP addresses, you